-Weekly quizzes count as 30% of the final grade, daily homework and participation as 30%, the review presentation as 5%, the final exam as 30% of the final grade, and attendance at both diagnostic exams as 5%.
+Quizzes count as 40% of the final grade, daily homework and participation as 30%, the final exam as 25% of the final grade, and attendance at both diagnostic exams as 5%.
 Quizzes may be made up within two weeks for half credit.
 Quizzes taken on time may be corrected for half credit on points lost.
+There are enough extra credit points on all the quizzes and from corrections to cover the points lost on up to three missed quizzes, even for excused absences.
 Participation in class doesn't require all correct answers, but does require attendance and responding to questions.
 Grading scale: A (100-91), B (90-80), C (79-68), D (67-57).
 Schedule: The following schedule shows when material will be covered in class.
 The instructor may make modifications announced in class, however, as necessary, based on class needs and preferences; it is the student's responsibility to be aware of changes made in class.

-Week 1. bases, prefixes, suffixes; directional terms, skeletal system

-M/ Aug 28. introduction: combining forms; diagnostic exam #1

-W/ Aug 30.
-1-3

-Week 2. connective tissue, anatomical terminology

-M/ Sep 4.
-4-6 W/ Sep 6. quiz

-Week 3. muscular system, nervous system, eye and ear, cardiovascular system

-M/ Sep 11.
-7-11 W/ Sep 13. quiz

-Week 4. anatomical terminology (endings), blood, color and size, respiratory system, digestive system

-M/ Sep 18.
-12-16 W/ Sep 20. quiz

-Week 5. (more) anatomical terminology, accessory digestive system, urinary system, female reproductive system

-M/ Sep 25.
-17-21 W/ Sep 27. quiz

-Week 6. male reproductive system, endocrine and integumentary systems, anatomical terminology, mental states, parasites

-M/ Oct 2.
-22-26; diagnostic #2

-W/ Oct 4. quiz; 27-29; presentations 1-15

-Week 7. pharmacological terminology, genetics, dentition

-M/ Oct 9. break

-W/ Oct 11.
-27-29; Final meeting; take-home final due; presentations 16-30
+Week 1. bases, prefixes, suffixes; directional terms, skeletal system T/ Aug 26. introduction: combining forms; diagnostic exam #1 H/ Aug 28.
+1-3 Week 2. skeletal system, connective tissue, anatomical terminology T/ Sep 2.
+4-6 H/ Sep 9. quiz Week 3. muscular system, nervous system, eye and ear, cardiovascular system, anatomical terminology (endings), blood T/ Sep 9.
+7-10 H/ Sep 11.
+11-13 Week 4. anatomical terminology (endings), blood, color and size, respiratory system, digestive system T/ Sep 16. quiz H/ Sep 18.
+14-17 Week 5. (more) anatomical terminology, accessory digestive system, urinary system T/ Sep 23.
+18-20 H/ Sep 25. quiz Week 6. female reproductive system, male reproductive system, endocrine and integumentary systems, anatomical terminology, mental states, parasites, pharmacological terminology T/ Sep 30.
+21-24 H/ Oct 2.
+25-27 Week 7. pharmacological terminology, genetics, mineral T/ Oct 7.

+H/Oct 9.
+28-29; diagnostic #2; take-home final due

 Course Engagement Expectations

 This course is scheduled to meet 2 days per week for 75 minutes for half a semester.
 You should expect to spend on course reading, homework, and assignments approximately three hours outside of class for every hour in class.
 Assigned activities may take each student a different amount of time to finish, but the weekly average for all students in the course should be 10 hours.
 Further estimates include:

 In-class activities

 Reading and studying of text

 Assignments

 Review of course materials and class prep

 Average per week

 2.5 hours

 4.0 hours

 2.0 hours

 1.5 hours

-1.00 hours
+1.5 hours

 Academic Honesty: